Carina-P/Skiers-Destinations/README.md

     width the information is shown beside the map.
 With smaller widths the information is shown below map.
     ![Implementation of long resort information](wireframes/long-info.jpg)
-    - **File with javaScript** for implementing the rating part of page: assets/js/rating.js - Since it is a lot of code it is easier to find specific code and probably easier to add code by keeping the code for implementing rating in seperate file.
+    - **File with javaScript** for implementing the **rating list-section** of page: assets/js/rating.js - Since it is a lot of code it is easier to find specific code and probably easier to add code by keeping the code for implementing rating in **separate file**.
 Instead of putting the code togehter with rest of javaScript implementation (assets/js/scripts.js).
-    This is to the cost of longer loading with two js-files compared to only one file.
+    This is to the cost of the time spent loading with two js-files compared to only one file.
 - **Table with 10-top** skiing resort sorted with the **best ranked resort in the top and the resort with lowest ranking in bottom**.